 The rebuilding of the Stadtschloss

 The decision to pull down the Palast der Republik and rebuild the Stadtschloss initially led to heated discussions.
 The architect Franco Stella was commissioned to rebuild the palace and reconstruct its Baroque façade.
-The building is scheduled for completion by 2019.

 The Humboldt Forum